What Should You Do When You Chip A Tooth?

 Dental Veneers

 Dental veneers are thin, custom-made shells that your dentist will bond to the front of your teeth.
 They can help repair more severe chips by improving the appearance of the affected tooth.
+Dental veneers are also popular for those with crooked teeth to create a more uniform smile.

 Dental Crowns and Onlays